 If all this seems a bit weird, I get it.

 Because that’s what I used to think, too.

 I didn’t know if I wanted what I’ve got, this relationship with God.

 So, if that’s where you are, welcome!
 Your wonderings, your questions, and your thoughts are all welcome.
 Thank you for joining us.

 And can I tell you something?
 God’s way cooler than anyone ever told me.

 If a little bit of peace sounds good, click here and let the music wash over you.
 Try living a life of worship, even just for a minute, and see what you think.

 Thank you so much for stopping by!
-If you haven’t already, I would love, love, love for you to click here and subscribe to my spiritual adventure team.
-You’ll get email reminders each time I post and an occasional peek backstage.
+If you haven’t already, I would love, love, love for you to click here to join to my spiritual adventure team.
+You’ll get email reminders each time I post and a peek behind the curtain.